blockbridge/blockbridge-kb/guide/vmware/index.md

         esxcli storage nmp device set --psp=VMW_PSP_RR --device=${dev}
     done

-For more path selection configuration, refer to the section on Tuning the Hosts below.
+{% include tip.html content="For more regarding path selection configuration,
+refer to the [Host Tuning](#host-tuning) section below." %}

 Finally, verify that all paths to each device are working.
-Select Storage Devices -\> Paths.
+Select **Storage Devices -\> Paths**.
 Each path should show Active status.
+Neither path should have any indicator in the "Preferred" column.

 {% include img.html align="center" max-width="90%" file="image27.jpg"
 alt="VMware screenshot showing where view storage path health" %}